saurabhio/nectar/README.md

 Two important commands:

--ssh into an instance
+- SSH into an instance
 ```
 ssh -v -i <path to pem file> ubuntu@<Public IP>
 ```

--copy file from local computer to instance
+- Copy file from local computer to instance
 ```
 scp -i <path to pem file> -r <path to local file (sh)> ubuntu@<Public IP>:<path to destination on aws instance>
 ```